juju/docs/src/en/about-juju.md

 # What is Juju?

-Juju is a state-of-the-art, open source, universal modelling tool for service oriented architectures and application oriented deployments.
+Juju is a state-of-the-art, open source modelling tool for operating software in the cloud.
 Juju allows you to deploy, configure, manage, maintain, and scale cloud applications quickly and efficiently on public clouds, as well as on physical servers, OpenStack, and containers.
 You can use Juju from the command line or through its beautiful GUI.

 ## What is application modelling?